arthurkirkosa/guidelines.binarcode.com/content/en/procedures/live-project.md

 position: 7
 category: 'Procedures'
 testsList:
-- Desktop -> test on latest versions of Chrome, IE/Edge, Firefox, Safari
+- Desktop:<span> test on latest versions of Chrome, IE/Edge, Firefox, Safari</span>
-- Mobile -> test on latest versions of Mobile Safari, Android
+- Mobile:<span> test on latest versions of Mobile Safari, Android</span>
 assetsList:
 - Ensure that all sources start with  https://
 - Ensure that the browser list is properly configured for autoprefixer and babel-preset-env (ie moz- prefix)
-- When using PurgeCSS -> check if layout is preserved.
+- When using PurgeCSS:check if layout is preserved.
 scriptsList:
 - Ensure you have  yarn.lock (or package-lock.json) present
 - Check JS lint errors.